kimey-robertson/zombilicious/README.md

 ### 1. Tile-Based Board

 - Rendered with CSS Grid
-- Each tile: 3x3 cells + rooms (Zombicide standard).
+- Each tile: 3x3 cells + rooms.
 Zones are formed by the cells and rooms, and may span multiple tiles.
 - Supports panning and zooming.
 Hold space to pan, and scroll to zoom.

 ### 2. Survivors and Zombies